michaelraju/Generalized-S-Matrix/README.md

 ### About the repository
-This repository hosts the Matlab based code packages associated with our manuscript titled “Modeling generalized scattering matrix containing evanescent modes for wavefront shaping applications in disordered media”, Michael Raju, Baptiste Jayet and Stefan Andersson-Engels, Tyndall National Institute & University College Cork, Ireland.
+This repository hosts the Matlab based code packages associated with our manuscript titled “Modeling generalized scattering matrix containing evanescent modes for wavefront shaping applications in disordered media”, Michael Raju, Baptiste Jayet and Stefan Andersson-Engels, Tyndall National Institute, University College Cork, Ireland.
  In addition to the main paper, there is a supplementary document and a user manual.
 The [user manual](/User_manual.pdf) is provided here within the repository.
 It is recommended to go through the user manual first to understand the directory